Software Quality Assurance: The Backbone of Business Resilience

 6. Generating unit tests automatically

-Beyond well-known GitHub Copilot, try using one of these AI tools tailored to specific programming languages: Diffblue Cover for unit-tests in Java and Kotlin or DeepUnit.ai for TypeScript projects.
+Beyond well-known GitHub Copilot, try using one of these AI tools tailored to specific programming languages: Developers can utilize Diffblue Cover to generate unit tests for Java and Kotlin programs or DeepUnit.ai for creating unit tests in TypeScript projects.

 7. Streamlining testing processes